|Guide||♦||2 Triplogs||Mine 0||0 Topics|

 A Little Something for Everyone

-This versatile, Patagonia summit hike is truly awesome.
+This versatile Patagonia summit hike is truly awesome.
 With sensational scenery throughout and under 0.10 miles of off-trail, the hike to Candelerio Peak is an excellent opportunity for those wanting a more rugged/remote summit hike without hours/miles on end of bushwhacking off-trail.
 And for those who enjoy off-trail peak bagging, a variety of possibilities exist.
 The lollipop loop route I’ve described below will fit a variety of levels.
-For those wanting the most-straightforward option & least amount of off-trail, simply follow the section below titled, “Hike Approach” to reach the peak; then retrace your steps in an out-and-back fashion.
-For those who enjoy some added off-trail fun, continue on to the “Hike Return” section to execute the lollipop loop.
-And for those who want even more of a challenge, there are many other nearby peaks that can easily be incorporated into your route.
+Those wanting the most-straightforward option & least amount of off-trail, follow the section below titled “Hike Approach” to reach the peak; then retrace your steps in an out-and-back fashion.
+Those who enjoy some added off-trail fun, continue to the “Hike Return” section to execute the lollipop loop.
+And for those who want even more of a challenge, many other nearby peaks can easily be incorporated into your route.
 Kunde Mountain, which takes off from the same trailhead, would be a great add-on.

 FR 4602 will lead you to Candelerio Peak.
 The road will be very obvious for the first 1.65 miles or so [basically from the point at which you turn onto the road right up to about 0.15 miles from the peak].
 At this point, you will likely need to bushwhack upwards to reach the summit.
 My GPS route is an example of one option.
 While FS topo shows a road leading all the way to the top, the road is extremely overgrown and unrecognizable, [hence the need for some bushwhacking].
-The good news is, both the footing and ground visibility are quite decent; and at the point the road suddenly seems to vanish, you are partway up the peak, so there is no chance of ending up on the wrong peak.
+The good news is, both the footing and ground visibility are quite decent, and at this point, the road suddenly seems to vanish.
+You are partway up the peak, so there is no chance of ending up on the wrong peak.

 If you follow my GPS route exactly, you’ll reconnect with what appears to be a very old/overgrown dirt road just before reaching the summit.
-This road winds in front of a rock outcropping, which appears to have an old mine at the base of it.
-There is a flat dirt area in front of this outcropping, and someone constructed an arrow made from copper colored rocks in this area.
-In the direction the arrow is pointing [left], there is a faint route that switchbacks back and takes you above the rock outcropping.
-From this point, simply head Eastward toward the highpoint of the summit.
+This road winds in front of a rock outcropping, which appears to have an old mine at its base.
+There is a flat dirt area in front of this outcropping, and someone constructed an arrow made from copper-colored rocks in this area.
+In the direction, the arrow is pointing [left], there is a faint route that switchbacks back and takes you above the rock outcropping.
+From this point, head Eastward toward the highpoint of the summit.
 The highpoint is relatively obvious, and there are some rock outcroppings to sit on while you soak up the spectacular scenery.
 There is a summit register among a rock pile located in the area of the highpoint.
-The first sign in is from 2005, and this summit does not appear to get much action [at least not form hikers… when I visited this summit on 11/27/16, I was the first one to sign the log in just over 3 years; enough said].
+The first sign-in is from 2005, and this summit does not appear to get much action [at least not from hikers… when I visited this summit on 11/27/16, I was the first one to sign the log-in just over 3 years; enough said].